Maharshi2403/Pizza-menu/README.md

 # Pizza-menu
-Using JSX and React.js, actractive pizza menu created.
+Using JSX and React.js, attractive pizza menu created.